henriquels25/fantasy-sport-api/README.md

 * **Integration test**: Cover the primary and secondary adapters of the modules.
 Everything that is inside the package `**.infra` may be tested in an integration test.
 These tests are slower than unit tests as it is needed an application context, a database or other technologies.
- In this kind of test, it should be setup only what is needed to.
 For example, when testing a web controller, only components related to the controller being tested should be configured.
  Usually, annotation like `@WebFluxTest`, `@DataMongoTest` and others are used.

 * **Acceptance test**: This kind of test configure the whole application with the external dependencies